PUGX/badge-poser/README.md

 To keep things in shape we have a bunch of unit tests.
 If you're submitting pull requests please make sure that they are still passing and if you add functionality please take a look at the coverage as well, it should be pretty high. :)
+Last, but not least, respect coding standards
+(we use [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) for that);

 - First, fork or clone the repository: